 “Will ABM completely replace my Traditional Marketing strategy”?

 One of the first questions asked when looking into Account-Based Marketing (ABM) is, “Will this completely replace our traditional marketing strategy”?
 While it may seem that way at first, traditional marketing isn’t left in the dust when adopting ABM, the time-tested marketing strategy that focuses on understanding the customer at the account level.
-In this post, we’re going to go over how traditional marketing is consolidated into an ABM strategy, as well as how they’re different.
+In this post, we’re going to go over how traditional marketing is consolidated into Account-Based Marketing tactics, as well as how they’re different.

 Traditional Marketing and ABM Clarification